Title: Education Intern

 Self-Guided Family Activities

-Student will gain professional experience in the museum field as well as link classroom theory to professional practice.
-Additionally, the student will learn to research, question, organize, and synthesize information, build strong professional relationships, and develop an understanding of education practices as well as a life-long appreciation
+The NBMAA’s goal for interns is to provide valuable professional experience in the museum education field as well as link classroom theory to professional practice.
+Additionally, the student will learn to research, question, organize, and synthesize information, build strong professional relationships, and develop an understanding of education practices as well as a life-long appreciation for American art.

-The intern must have the ability to work well with other Museum staff and volunteers, have excellent written and oral communication skills, be organized, enthusiastic, resourceful, and flexible.
+The intern must have the ability to work well with students of all ages and with other Museum staff and volunteers, have excellent written and oral communication skills, be organized, enthusiastic, resourceful, and flexible.
 The intern should possess the ability to work on a wide variety of projects concurrently, with concern for the tasks assigned and the goals of the department.
 Excellent project management skills and the ability to maintain a high level of accuracy and attention to detail is crucial.

 A strong working knowledge of Microsoft Word, Excel, PowerPoint, the Internet, and e-mail is required.
 Experience working with children or in a classroom setting strongly preferred.
 An appreciation or interest in education, art and museums is essential.